photobooth-app/photobooth-docs/docs/setup/installation.md

 1. Method A: Install using pipx (easiest, recommended for Bookworm)
 2. Method B: Install using venv
-3. Method C: Install globally (recommended for Bullseye and Windows)
+3. Method C: Install globally (recommended for Windows)

 It's preferred nowadays to install pypi packages in virtual environments.
 Latest Linux OS' start implementing [externally managed base environments](https://peps.python.org/pep-0668/) now.
 The easiest solution to install is using pipx.